 The revenue base of the municipality has declined drastically and the low revenue collection has put the municipality in a compromising position in terms of both its financial sustainability and its cash flow.
-The municipality has reviewed its Revenue Enhancement Strategy and has started the roll out a massive Operation Patala campaign.
+The municipality is currently in the process of reviewing its Revenue Enhancement Strategy and has started to roll out a massive Operation Patala campaign.

-The following budget related policies will be tabled together with budget of the Municipality and the two itemised policies were reviewed during the course of the year
+The following budget related policies will be tabled together with budget of the Municipality:-Budget policy;

-- Budget policy;

-- Banking and Investment policy;
+Banking and Investment policy;

 - Virement policy;

 - Supply chain management policy;

 - Credit control and debt collection policy;

 - Indigent support policy;

 - Property rates policy;

 - Tariffs policy;

 - Funding and reserves policy;

 - Petty Cash Policy

-• Supply chain management and Infrastructure policy
+- Supply chain management and Infrastructure policy